 You will also notice the black area on each side of the lane.
 These are called "Channels" or "Gutters".
 They usually have "Gutter Guards" over these areas in children's leagues so they don't get a "Gutter Ball" or a miss.
 In an adult league, they are open and you want to avoid your best getting the ball in the channel because that would mean that you have missed getting the strike or spare.

-Sometimes if a pin gets stuck in the channel, a bowler or the mechanic at the bowling center will have to roll a ball into the channel to get the pin out of there.
+Sometimes if a pin gets stuck in the channel, a bowler or the mechanic at the bowling center will have to roll a ball into the channel to get the pin out of the way.
+It can be a distraction to some bowlers.

-Check out my ebook on Amazon/Kindle, available for only $14.99, "Let's Rev Up Those Bowling Scores"!!
+Check out my new ebook on Amazon/Kindle, available for only $14.99, "Let's Rev Up Those Bowling Scores"!!

 Good Luck and High Scoring!!